WHERE HIS LEGACY BEGAN

 In his fourth season with the Saints, Lelito appeared in all 16 games.
 Starting 7 Games at multiple positions including Center, Guard, Tight End and Fullback.
 Showing his versatility and willingness to put the the team ahead of his own personal agenda.

-During the 2017 off season, Tim was picked up by the Tennessee Titans and was added to Bleacher Reports #3 Best Offensive Line of 2016.
+During the 2017 off season, Tim was added to Bleacher Reports #3 Best Offensive Line of 2016.

 Tim’s NFL Stats

-In his spare time, Tim enjoys playing golf, hunting, fishing, spending time with friends and family, and many other outdoor activities.
+In Tim’s spare time he enjoys playing golf, hunting, fishing, spending time with friends and family, and many other outdoor activities.